 The last and final step is to get published on Amazon.
-From the beginning to the end, it will take somewhere between 12 to 24 hours from you creating your KDP account to your book being self-published and uploaded on Amazon.
+It will take somewhere between 12 to 24 hours from the beginning to the end, from creating your KDP account to your book being self-published and uploaded on Amazon.

-Now that your book is ready for your audience to read, the next steps are marketing the book to gain an audience.
-Keeping in terms of the latest digital and social media marketing strategies, you can give your ratings and visibility a boost.
+Now that your book is ready for your audience to read, the next step is marketing the book to gain an audience.
+Keeping in terms of the latest digital and social media marketing strategies, you can boost your ratings and visibility.

-If you have already written your masterpiece and looking for an avenue to let other people enjoy it, Amazon Publishing is one of the best self-publication tools currently accessible to people around the world.
+If you have already written your masterpiece and looking for an avenue to let other people enjoy it, Amazon Publishing is one of the best self-publication tools currently accessible to people worldwide.